Not Another Newsletter!

 Thirteen Years Ago I Took a Vacation

-And since then…nothing.
+And since then nothing.
 Not a couple of nights on the beach, not a free promo trip where you pledge to buy a condo, not even a stay-cay.
-Instead there were book tours, which the youngest in our set may’ve felt to be vacay-litious.
-Look at these memories!
+Instead there were book tours, which the youngest in our set may've felt to be vacay-litious.
+Just have a look!

-For me, though, they were work, wonderful work, where I got to appear as an author, and meet many of you, and see bookstores in forty-seven states.
+For me they were work, wonderful work, where I got to appear as an author, and meet many of you, and see bookstores in forty-seven states.

 Till now.
 I had been whining about said vacation-less status, and a little birdie named my husband surprised me and the aforementioned youngest with a real, live vacay—airplane and all.
 Now, some of you know how I feel about flying, but I might be better with the kids because a) their excitement is infectious and b) I have to be reassuring for the eldest who, please forgive me, inherited my tendency to catastrophize, aka, write suspense novels.